jalizadeh/JESS/Readme.md

 ## Day 5 - 31/01/2022

-[Video 7](https://www.youtube.com/watch?v=oc1-_SEitfM&list=PLZ1QII7yudbe4gz2gh9BCI6VDA-xafLog&index=7) is all about the basics of generating a unique position key keepting track of all states.
+[Video 7](https://www.youtube.com/watch?v=oc1-_SEitfM&list=PLZ1QII7yudbe4gz2gh9BCI6VDA-xafLog&index=7) is all about the basics of generating a unique position key keeping track of all states.
 To be continued...

+## Day 6 - 01/02/2022

+[Video 8](https://www.youtube.com/watch?v=Zx-rN36tc78&list=PLZ1QII7yudbe4gz2gh9BCI6VDA-xafLog&index=8), the mplementation of `GameBoard.posKey` from previous session.
+Let's trust him.
+I don't really digest this much data and variables, just waiting for a point that these are used...